Top 10 Slade Songs

 Photo: Plamen Agov • studiolemontree.com [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)], from Wikimedia Commons

-Our Top 10 Slade songs looks at a band that was huge in the United Kingdom but was paid little attention to by rock and roll fans in the United States.
-Most of the attention the band received in the United States was a result of the success Quiet Riot had covering Slade Songs.
-Nonetheless, it can be easily argued that Slade stands as one of the pioneering bands of glam rock.
-The band has an incredibly impressive catalog of great songs and albums that proved to be very successful around the world except for in the United States.
+Our Top 10 Slade songs looks at a band that was huge in the United Kingdom but paid little attention to by rock and roll fans in the United States.
+Most of the attention the band received in the United States was the result of Quiet Riot’s success in covering Slade Songs.
+Nonetheless, it can be argued that Slade is one of the pioneering bands of glam rock.
+The band has an incredibly impressive catalog of great songs and albums that have proven very successful around the world, except in the United States.

 Slade continued to release albums through the 1979s and 1980s.
 Their last studio album entitled You Boyz Make Big Noize was released in 1987.
 The band stayed together for a few years after that.
 However, the original Slade formally broke up in the early 1990s.
-There was an album released in 1992 entitled Keep On Rockin! that did not feature Noddy Holder and Jim Lea.
-Most fans ignored that record because it was missing half of the original four members of the band.
+An album released in 1992, entitled Keep On Rockin! , did not feature Noddy Holder and Jim Lea.
+Most fans ignored that record because it was missing half of the band’s original four members.

 Our Top 10 Slade Songs looks at the material the band released between 1969 and 1987.